 The page load time is one of the key factors that affect search engine rankings.
 Google penalizes slow websites by putting their pages further on the list.
 If your ecommerce store loads fast, the search engine crawlers can reward you for it.
 There is a large diversity of tools that can help you test the speed of your webpages.

 Once you have measured the speed of your ecommerce website, there are various practices you can apply to optimize your site loading time.
-Check out our article to find out the best ways to speed up your Magento 2 store.

 Upgrading to the Magento 2 version will give you access to new functionalities, such as improved SEO features, advanced built-in security options, performance optimization, bug fixes, and more.
 The Magento development team updates the platform regularly with the essential features